-According to a recent article in Science, over 30% of the world's 700+ species of reef-building corals are threatened with extinction, making coral the most endangered species on the planet.
+In the late 1990s, as little as 2% of corals were considered to be endangered.
+By 2008, an article in Science wrote that over 30% of the world's 700+ species of reef-building corals were threatened with extinction, making coral the most endangered species on the planet.
 What could possibly be to blame for this overwhelming and rapid decline in coral reef health and stability?
-Unfortunately, human activities, including fishing, pollution, and coastal development, are largely at fault.
-In this part of the lab, you will use the ReefGIS tool to examine the severity of risks faced by coral reefs in and around the Caribbean Sea.
-You will also explore the human activities that are generating the most harm to reefs in this region.
+Unfortunately, local threats, including fishing, pollution, and coastal development, and the global effects of climate change are largely at fault.
+Even as you read this sentence, these threats are continuing.

 Stop and Think